Aahil13/The-JS-Guide/docs/Events.md

 ## Event Listeners

 To respond to events, you can attach event listeners to HTML elements.
-An event listener is a function that "listens" for a specific event on an element and performs an action when that event occurs.
+Events listeners are functions that perform actions when a specific event occurs on an element.

 ```javascript
 var button = document.getElementById("myButton");